top of page

 Student Advocate

-Most often, staff and faculty at North Island College have your best interests in mind.
+Most often, the staff and faculty at North Island College have your best interests in mind.
 That being said, there are inherent power dynamics in education, if you feel your rights have been infringed while at NIC, it is your right to have a student advocate support you while navigating a resolution.
-The Student Advocate can join you for any meeting, with instructor, department chair or dean, or NIC administrator.
-The Advocate acts as your supporter, is a second set of ears and can help you understand your responsibilities and rights.
+The Student Advocate can join you for any meeting, with an instructor, department chair or dean, or NIC administrator.
+The Advocate acts as your supporter, is a second set of ears, and can help you understand your responsibilities and rights.

 If at any point you have questions or need advocacy with grade or other appeals, you can contact your students’ union by emailing advocacy@nisu.ca.